GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 ## Optimize how you serve third-party scripts

-### Use third-party CDN hosting
+### Third-party CDN hosting

 It's common for third-party vendors to provide URLs of JavaScript files that they host, usually on a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
 The benefits of this approach are that you can get started quickly—just copy and paste the URL—and there's no maintenance overhead.
 The third-party vendor handles server configuration and script updates.

 But because they are not on the same origin as the rest of your resources, loading files from a public CDN comes with a network cost.
-The browser needs to perform a DNS lookup, establish a new HTTP connection, and, on secure origins, perform an SSL handshake with the vendor’s server.
+The browser needs to perform a DNS lookup, establish a new HTTP connection, and, on secure origins, perform an SSL handshake with the vendor's server.

 When you use files from third-party servers, you rarely have control over caching.
-Relying on someone else’s caching strategy might cause scripts to be unnecessarily re-fetched from the network too often.
+Relying on someone else's caching strategy might cause scripts to be unnecessarily re-fetched from the network too often.

-{% Aside %}

-One possible benefit of serving third-party code this way is cross-domain caching.
-Sometimes a resource served from a public CDN may already be cached in the user’s browser if they previously visited another site that used the same resource from the same public CDN.
-This optimization[ doesn’t happen in Safari](https://andydavies.me/blog/2018/09/06/safari-caching-and-3rd-party-resources/) due to security reasons and it’s hard to tell how common it is in other browsers.
-{% endAside %}

 ### Self-host third-party scripts

-Self-hosting third-party scripts is an option that gives you more control over a script’s loading process.
+Self-hosting third-party scripts is an option that gives you more control over a script's loading process.
 By self-hosting you can:

 * Reduce DNS lookup and round-trip times.
 * Improve [HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) headers.